badoo/pinba2/README.md

 - no raw data tables (i.e. requests, timers) support, yet (can be implemented)
     - raw data tables have VERY high memory usage requirements and uses are limited
-- no support for getting raw histogram data (yet)
 - simpler, more flexible report configuration
     - all use cases from original pinba are covered by only 3 kinds of reports (of which you mostly need one: timer)
     - simple aggregation keys specification, can mix different types, i.e. ~script,~server,+request_tag,@timer_tag